10+ Easy After-School Snacks

 Recipe: No-Bake Carrot Cake Bites

 Kids love chicken nuggets!
-A great way to give them some protein before they run out to their after-school activities.
+Make ahead and freeze these too.
+Idea for an easy dinner too!
+And, a great way to give them some protein before they run out to their after-school activities.
 Keep them in the freezer so they can just pop into the oven or microwave.

 A simple dip you can easily make homemade with only a few ingredients.
-Serve with fresh veggies or tortilla chips on the side will help keep them full while they wait for dinner.
+Serve with fresh veggie sticks, seed crackers, or tortilla chips on the side will help keep them full while they wait for dinner.

 Recipe: Carrot and Spinach Dip